jart/django-bone/README.rst

 - jquery: Who doesn't use jquery?

 - modernizr: Helps you use hip HTML5 features with cross browser support.

+A shell script for deployment is also created for you.
+We don't use Fabric because Fabric is a joke.
+Shell scripts have stood the test of time, work better, require fewer lines of code, are easier to write, and understood by everyone.

 Django 1.4 is used with the following cool features configured: